-The amount of compensation you get depends on all of the facts relating to your case.
+The compensation you get depends on all the facts relating to your case.
 Each accident brings a different result and might not be an average settlement.

-Therefore, it’s best to speak with a motorcycle accident attorney to better understand the factors affecting your settlement and the options available to you for your case.
+Therefore, it’s best to speak with a motorcycle accident attorney to better understand the factors affecting your settlement and the options available for your case.

 However, accidents that result in head injuries often have a higher earning capacity than others.

-Those who require physical therapy may have a higher earning capacity for financial recovery because the person suffers for longer to try to get back to where they were before the accident happened.
+Those who require physical therapy may have a higher earning capacity for financial recovery because the person suffers longer to return to where they were before the accident happened.

-As we mentioned earlier, it’s hard to tell an injured motorcyclist what their average motorcycle accident settlement could be, especially when a head injury is part of the situation.
+As we mentioned earlier, it’s hard to tell an injured motorcyclist their average motorcycle accident settlement, especially when a head injury is part of the situation.

 It’s vital to remember that every case is different.
 Some cases could have a motorcycle accident settlement amount of $9,000, but one might settle for $200,000.

-To determine a fair settlement amount after a crash, several factors must be considered.
+Several factors must be considered to determine a fair settlement amount after a crash.
 While motorcycle accident settlement calculators are available online, they don’t have the power to give you a representative estimate of your settlement value.